-Visiting Assistant Professor of French and Francophone Studieskstempni@hamilton.edu
+Visiting Assistant Professor of French and Francophone Studies

 Kasia Stempniak’s areas of teaching and research include French literature and culture in the 19th and 20th centuries, with specific interests in visual and material culture.
-She has published on fashion and architecture in French Historical Studies and on fin-de-siècle celebrity culture in Dix-neuf.
+She has published on Gustave Flaubert in Nineteenth-Century French Studies and on fashion and architecture in French Historical Studies.

 She earned her doctorate in Romance studies (French) from Duke University in 2019.